 All children in the program are screened with the Ages and Stages: Social and Emotional Questionnaire for social and emotional development during their first month in our program.
 Children are also provided comprehensive screenings such as speech, hearing, and vision to determine if further follow up and evaluation is needed.
 If a parent suspects that their child has a delay in any area, they can request a referral with their Head Start teacher or with the MH/Disabilities Coordinator.
 Children ages 0-2 are referred for evaluations through Erie County Early Intervention Services.
-Children ages 3-5 are referred to the Committee on Preschool Special Education, in the child's school district.
+Children ages 3 -5 are referred to the Committee on Preschool Special Education, in the child's school district.
 Evaluations are completed to determine if the child qualifies for services.
-The Mental Health & Disabilities Coordinator provides support through the CPSE process as well as advocates for the family and child's needs.
-Special education service providers/ therapists typically work directly with identified children in our centers and collaborate with the head start staff.
-Holy Cross Head Start also partners with Summit Educational Resources to provide integrated classroom settings.
+The Mental Health & Disabilities Coordinator provides support throughout the CPSE process as well as advocates for the family and child's needs.
+Special education service providers/therapists typically work directly with identified children in our centers and collaborate with the head start staff.